Consumer expects concrete action from the floriculture sector on sustainability

-The floriculture sector is facing a more critical consumer, who expresses clear expectations in terms of sustainability.
-That's according to research by Flower Council Holland and research firm Kantar, presented during the webinar Consumer & Sustainability on April 15.
+The floriculture sector is facing a more critical consumer, who expresses clear expectations in the field of sustainability.
+This is according to research by Flower Council Holland and research agency Kantar, presented during the Consumer & Sustainability webinar on April 15.

-The survey was conducted in the Netherlands, Germany, France and the United Kingdom.
-The results show that positive sentiment about the industry's sustainable commitment has been declining since the second quarter of 2024.
-The sharpest decline is visible in the Netherlands.
+The research was conducted in the Netherlands, Germany, France and the United Kingdom.
+The results show that the positive sentiment about the sustainable efforts of the sector has been declining since the second quarter of 2024.
+The strongest decline is visible in the Netherlands.
 In Germany and the UK, the picture remains stable.

-Within the Netherlands, younger consumers and city dwellers are more positive about the sector than older and rural residents.
+Within the Netherlands, younger consumers and city dwellers are more positive about the sector than older people and rural residents.
 Higher educated people are more often critical.
-Consumers who buy flowers or plants frequently - so-called "heavy buyers" - tend to have a more positive view of the sector.
+Consumers who frequently buy flowers or plants – so-called ‘heavy buyers’ – generally have a more positive image of the sector.

 Concerns vary by country

-The sustainability issues that concern consumers vary by country.
-In the Netherlands, the main issues are plant protection products, CO₂ emissions and nitrogen.
-German and French consumers are mainly concerned about water consumption, while in the UK the use of peat is an important issue.
-Interestingly, in France, concerns are actually decreasing - unlike the other countries.
+The sustainability themes that concern consumers differ per country.
+In the Netherlands, it mainly concerns crop protection products, CO₂ emissions, and nitrogen.
+German and French consumers are mainly concerned about water consumption, while in the UK the use of peat is an important theme.
+It is remarkable that in France the concerns are decreasing – in contrast to the other countries.

 Expectation: visible steps

-Consumers expect the industry to take responsibility on issues that concern them.
-In the Netherlands, plastic packaging, chemicals, emissions and working conditions are high on the agenda.
+Consumers expect the sector to take responsibility on themes that concern them.
+In the Netherlands, plastic packaging, chemical agents, emissions, and working conditions are high on the agenda.
 The latter are also mentioned in Germany and the UK.

-Although biodiversity is a hot topic within the industry, the issue is still barely alive among consumers.
-Only 16% are concerned about it.
-Awareness is slightly higher in Germany and France, especially in rural areas.
+Although biodiversity is a topical subject within the sector, this theme is hardly alive among consumers.
+Only 16% are concerned about this.
+Awareness is slightly greater in Germany and France, especially in rural areas.

-One in four consumers say they are buying fewer flowers and plants out of concern about plant protection products.
-They call for stricter rules and more transparency.
-At the same time, the choice depends mainly on price and quality.
-The sector must therefore make it as easy as possible for consumers to make a sustainable choice, without them having to actively search for it themselves.
+One in four consumers say they buy fewer flowers and plants due to concerns about crop protection products.
+They advocate stricter rules and more transparency.
+At the same time, the choice continues to depend primarily on price and quality.
+The sector must therefore make it as easy as possible for consumers to make a sustainable choice, without them having to actively search for it.

 Trust requires transparency

-The pressure on the industry is increasing.
-Media, NGOs and social discussions are influencing consumers' perceptions.
-The call is clear: work on trust, be transparent and show what steps are being taken.
-Only then will consumers remain willing to continue buying flowers and plants - with a good feeling.
+The pressure on the sector is increasing.
+Media, NGOs, and social discussions influence the perception of consumers.
+The call is clear: work on trust, be transparent, and show what steps are being taken.
+Only then will the consumer remain willing to continue buying flowers and plants – with a good feeling.

 More articles